 -

 Once the cookies are done, put them on wire racks.
-Let them cool for one minute then insert the coins, one or one-half into each cookie.
+Let them cool for one minute then gently insert the coins, one or one-half into each cookie.
 Cool completely.

 Recipe Notes